MaxPopsuy/Entropy/README.md

 # Footer

 Is anyone reading it at all?
-And if anyone is reading it, I want to say thanks to [Sheud](https://github.com/Sheudz) for the inspiration and advices ;)
+And if anyone is reading it, I want to say thanks to [Sheud](https://github.com/Sheudz) for the inspiration ;)